MaverickDevelopment/soul-contract-calculator/privacy-policy.md

 ## Changes to Our Privacy Policy

-The publisher Maverick Development may modify or update this Privacy Policy from time to time to reflect changes in our app, and so you should review this page periodically.
+The publisher Maverick Development may modify or update this Privacy Policy from time to time to reflect changes in our app.
+Please review this page periodically.
 When we change the policy in a material manner we will let you know and update the ‘last modified’ date at the top of this page.